Four Ways to a More Resilient Digital Life

 Potential downside:

 Anything connected to the Internet can be hacked.
-For example, in 2022, two people were indicted for hacking into Ring systems, reporting hoax emergencies then livestreaming the police response.
-Researchers have also found a way to commandeer Amazon Echo speakers into performing tasks, like opening doors.
 And there is also concern that these devices listen to private conversations and track what is said.

 Building resilience best practice:

 We advise clients against relying on this type of “retail” security protection, as it is no substitute for a professional security team and network.
-Moreover, carriers only give credit toward premiums to policyholders that install a central station alarm system.
 Additionally, if you install Alexa or Echo devices, be sure to choose the most secure privacy and access settings, such as turning off voice recordings.

 2. Be vigilant about posting publicly.